XingxinHE/Hex/pages/Error.md

 # 📝Definition
+You know what is "error".

+# 🏹Strategy
-- The name is the essence of this topic.
+[[Error-Handling]] is the art of handling errors.

 # 🏷(Sub)Categories
 - There are many ways of classifying errors.
 For example: